ludavid15/myblog/myapp/src/posts/propulsion-roadmap.md

 Liquid rockets are further classified by the way in which propellent is fed into the combustion chamber.

-**Pumps** are a common way and provide a nice amount of control.

-> **Pump-fed systems** are classified into open loop systems, and closed loop systems.
+* **Pumps** are a common way and provide a nice amount of control.
+These are classified into open loop systems, and closed loop systems.

-**Pressure** can also be used to push propellent along the lines.

-> **Pressure-fed systems** are classified based on the source of pressure.
+* **Pressure** can also be used to push propellent along the lines.
+These are classified based on the source of pressure.
 Some propellents automatically sublimate and create pressure.
 These systems are autogenous.
 Alternatively, a third gas (usually a non-reactive nobel gas) can be used.

-A short addendum to the rockets category is **monopropellant** engines.

-> **Monopropellant engine** - these do not technically use combustion, but instead rely on an incredibly exothermic chemical decomposition reaction.
+Within the rockets category is also **monopropellant** engines.
+These do not technically use combustion, but instead rely on an incredibly exothermic chemical decomposition reaction.
 Hydrazine (NH4) is a popular choice.

 # Summary